 WHO:

-Lead Collaborators include:
+Lead Collaborators have included:

-Donna Davis: Visual Artist (blog link)
+donna davis: Visual Artist (blog link)

 Daniele Constance: Socially Engaged Artist